BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Defender of Edoras** `ACTIVE`

-Whenever Haleth is outnumbered in Combat, if he wins the Duel roll he may re-roll failed To Wound rolls.
+Whenever Haleth is outnumbered in a Combat, if he wins the Duel Roll he may re-roll any failed To Wound Rolls when making Strikes.

 </div>